-Most guitar students don't have a thought out and planned routine that guides their practice efforts.
-Instead, they will sit down and "practice" whatever they feel like, or whatever their teacher gave them last week.
-Many songs and pieces of music that were never really leaned will start to pile up.
+If your answer is #2, then many songs and pieces of music that were never really leaned will start to pile up.
 Important areas of musical growth will be neglected.

 A good analogy is that of a bodybuilder in a gym.

-Going To The Gym
+Guitar Practice Is Like Going To The Gym

 Imagine going in to the weight room and picking up a few random weights here and there as the spirit moves you.
 In addition, you don't really keep track of what you are doing day to day.
 If that is how you work out at the gym, you will get little to no results.
 Yet, this is exactly what many guitar students do when they practice,

 Like the bodybuilder in a gym, if we want to see the best results from our practice, we need an intelligent approach, consistently applied.
 Our practice must be based on an understanding of the mechanics of playing the guitar, and the musical skills and knowledge we must acquire to function as guitarists and musicians.